heckler/protegendo-iphone/README.md

-# protegendo-iphone
+# Segurança
-Pequeno guia com configurções para aumentar a segurança do aparelho em caso de roubo.
+Pequeno guia com configurções para aumentar a segurança do telefone celular em caso de roubo.